clarson15/confluence_ai_distill/README.md

     ./run.sh
     ```
     or
-    ```powershell
+    ```bash
     ./run.ps1
     ```
-3. Provide the space key from the terminal
+3. Provide the confluence space key from the terminal

 ### Using Python Directly
 1. Clone the repository and navigate to the project directory.